Madrid · Operators

 • Fashion and luxury.
 Inditex-group operators including Zara, Massimo Dutti, Bershka, and Pull&Bear, plus Mango, Tous, and Lladro running US wholesale and DTC channels.
 The US wholesale buyer and the US shopper expect a US category claim and US sell-through proof before Madrid creative direction lands.

 • Biotech and pharma.
 Grifols, Almirall, and PharmaMar-adjacent operators running US clinical and commercial subsidiaries.
-The US clinical buyer expects a US category, US KOL references, and US payer economics before EMA and AEMPS positioning is read as material.
+The US clinical buyer expects a US category, US KOL references, and US payer economics before EMA and AEMPS positioning lands as material.

 What the Madrid operator register costs in America.